Monday thru Friday . 8:00 AM - 5:00 PM EST

 Yes.
 Out-of-pocket limits do not count premiums, balance billing amounts for non-network providers and other out-of-network cost-sharing or spending for nonessential health benefits.
 That means patients can rack up bills for procedures, treatments or prescriptions not covered under their plan or outside of their network.
 These costs won’t count toward their out-of-pocket limit but can directly affect their wallet.

-Starting in 2016, the individual limit was extended to each member of a family plan.
+The individual limit is extended to each member of a family plan.
 This means that an individual’s out-of-pocket expenses covered under their plan will not exceed the individual limit, and a family’s out-of-pocket expenses covered under their plan will not exceed the family out-of-pocket maximum when they are added together.

 Voluntary insurance is designed to complement an individual's major medical plan.
-These benefits work hand in hand with major medical plans to help make sure individuals who are sick or hurt have the funds they need to pay health-related costs their primary insurance might not cover, such as daily living expenses, like bills and groceries, as well as medical deductibles and insurance copayments, expenses major medical insurance isn’t designed to cover.
+These benefits work hand in hand with major medical plans to help individuals who are sick or hurt have the funds they need to help with health-related costs their primary insurance might not cover, such as daily living expenses, like bills and groceries, as well as medical deductibles and insurance copayments, expenses major medical insurance isn’t designed to cover.